medialab/portic-explorations/README.md

 jupyter nbextension install --sys-prefix --py vega  # not needed in notebook >= 5.3 jupyter nbextension enable --py --sys-prefix ipyleaflet  # can be skipped for notebook 5.3 and above jupyter nbextension enable --py --sys-prefix ipysigma

+jupyter nbextension install --py --sys-prefix keplergl # can be skipped for notebook 5.3 and above jupyter nbextension enable --py --sys-prefix keplergl # can be skipped for notebook 5.3 and above
 ```